funkman1/nexusACR/README.md

     b.
 Run the command **sudo apt upgrade -y** to download the updates previously retrieved

-Note: You might have to use yum instead of apt as the package manager depends on the OS type
+Note: You might have to use a different package manager depending the OS type

 3. Next, we should install wget so that we can download the tar file from the download site